-An Administrative Modification is a minor change to project costs, funding sources, or project/phase start dates.
-Such minor changes or adjustments do not require public involvement activities, reestablishment of financial constraint, or, in areas of air quality non-conformity, confirmation of conformity determination.
+An Administrative Modification is a minor change to project costs, minor change to funding sources of previously funded projects, or minor changes to project/phase initiation dates.
+Such minor changes or adjustments do not require public review and comment, re-demonstration of fiscal constraint, or, in areas of air quality non-conformity, confirmation of conformity determination (23 CFR 450.104).
 Amendments of this nature are generally conducted through coordination of ALDOT Bureau of Transportation Planning and Modal Programs staff and MPO staff to minimize plan modification and documentation activities and costs.